Greenruhm/connect/docs/sessionwire-chronicles.md

 ## Glossary

+* **Person** - Identity of a unique person.
+Usually associated with an IPI and/or ISNI.
+* **Persona** - A display name/profile for a music artist.
+Can share an IPI with other personas, but they're all the same person.
+Each Greenruhm account is associated with a persona and a unique email address.
 * **Creative Work** - A single piece of creative work that may be associated with a drop, album, or release, e.g. song, stems, etc.
 * **Session** - A record of a collaboration on a single piece of creative work, which may consist of other pieces of creative work, e.g. stems, samples, video, images.
 Sessions can be associated with splits, versions of songs/tracks/stems, and records of activities and chats related to the session.
 * **Split** - A record of who gets paid what when royalties are earned in relation to a specific drop.